Andy2244/openwrt-extra/README.md

 The ```smb.conf.example``` file shows what options to uncomment in the ```smb.conf.template``` to get a easy share working, without any extra user setup, all new files/folders will be maped to "root".

+### Problems

-* If you disable Netbios or have problems finding your share always try a full network path.
+If you cant see your device/router/share in the Windows Explorer try using a full network path.
 So assuming the smb.conf.example names, in Win10 explorer type: ```\\router\share```
+* You can than permanently mount the share via exploer "map network drive" and could than also disable Netbios via luci options.